Spin superfluidity and magnon BEC: Phenomenology of magnon superfluidity

 In the typical precessing state of $^3$He-B the magnon density $n$ is by the same factor $\hbar\omega_L/E_F$ smaller than the density of $^3$He atoms $n_3=p_F^3/3\pi^2\hbar^3$ in the liquid

-Nevertheless, one can easily estimate that at temperatures, at which superluid $^3$He-B exists, $T\sim 10^{-3}E_F$, practically all the magnons must be condensed in the ground state with $k=0$, i.e. the Bose condensation of magnons must be complete.

-In $^3$He-B, the typical temperature is big compared to the magnon gap, $T\gg \hbar\omega_L$.
-This means that according to \eqref{MagnonSpectrumextended}, thermal magnons are mostly the spin waves with linear spectrum $ \omega(k)=ck$ and with characteristic momenta $k_T\sim T/\hbar c$.
+In $^3$He-B, the typical temperature $T\sim 10^{-3}E_F$.
+As we shall see below it is small compared to the temperature of Bose condensation, $T< T_{\rm BEC}$.
+However, $T$ is big compared to the magnon gap, $T\gg \hbar\omega_L$.
+But this does not make problem, this simply means that according to \eqref{MagnonSpectrumextended}, thermal magnons are mostly the spin waves with linear spectrum $ \omega(k)=ck$ and with characteristic momenta $k_T\sim T/\hbar c$.
 The density of thermal magnons is $n_T \sim k_T^3$.
-At $^3$He-B temperatures, this density is much smaller then the density of condensed magnons and can be neglected.
+At $^3$He-B temperatures, this density is much smaller then the density of condensed magnons and can be neglected, $n_T/n \sim T^3/E_F^2\omega_L \ll 1$.

 The smallness of $\omega_L\ll T$ modifies the estimate the temperature of the Bose condensation, compared to the atomic gases.
 Before we start pumping magnons, we have an equilibrium system of thermal magnons with $\mu=0$.
 After pumping of extra magnons with density $n$ we obtain the quasi-equilibrium state in which the number of magnons is temporarily conserved and thus the magnon system acquires a non-zero chemical potential, $\mu\neq 0$.
 The number of extra magnons which can be absorbed by thermal distribution without formation of BEC is thus the difference of the distribution function at $\mu=0$ and $\mu\neq 0$ at the same temperature: